 Begin by wrapping a resistance band around your wrists and pulling your wrists apart.
 Your forearms should remain parallel and take the form of the number â€ś11â€ť throughout the exercise.Â Protract the shoulder blades by pushing the upper back away from the wall to activate the serratus anterior.Â Then, â€śwalkâ€ť the forearms up the wall in a controlled manner to approximately eye level or slightly higher, making sure you donâ€™t lose protraction. Â Return back to the starting point in a controlled manner and repeat for the desired number of repetitions.

 Assume an all-4â€™s position with the hands in front, shoulder-width apart, feet behind the hips and up in the air.Â The knees should remain elevated from the floor so you are stabilized by 4 points of contact.Â Begin by pushing the back up towards the sky to protract the scapula and activate the serratus anterior.Â Crawl forward starting with your right hand and your left foot following with the left hand and the right foot.Â After each step, pause briefly to exhale.
 Take four steps or more depending on space, then turn around and bear crawl back.

-Building a foundation of strength targeting the scapular muscles is crucial for overhead athletes.Â This foundation should include movements which facilitate activation of the serratus anterior through scapular upward rotation, posterior tilt, and protraction.Â These exercises can be included as part of a strength training session warm-up or part of a regular arm care program.Â Â Overhead athletes, such as baseball players and swimmers, should particularly include exercises targeting the serratus anterior as part of their year-round strength and conditioning program.
+Building a foundation of strength targeting the scapular muscles is crucial for overhead athletes.Â This foundation should include movements that facilitate activation of the serratus anterior through scapular upward rotation, posterior tilt, and protraction.Â These exercises can be included as part of a strength training session warm-up or part of a regular arm care program.Â Â Overhead athletes, such as baseball players and swimmers, should particularly include exercises targeting the serratus anterior and lower trapezius as part of their year-round strength and conditioning program.